Similarweb lets website owners connect their Google Analytics account to Similarweb and share website data. Making this connection allows you to:

 Choose the website to be measured.
 Click Next to complete the connection.

-Note: It can take up to 48 hours to see verified data on your Similarweb website page.
+Note: It can take up to 48 hours for GA data to sync with Similarweb.

 Visit How to find Google Analytics Tracking ID for instructions.